JonasMoss/dagauss/README.md

 dg.rsquared(G, responses, covariates, conditionants)
 ```

-A problem with this approach is that we rarely wish to condition on `z`, as
+But we rarely wish to condition on `z`, as this keeps `z` from exerting its
-this keeps `z` from exerting its natural effect on the outcome variables.
+natural effect on the outcome variables.
+What we want to do surgery on the DAG
-What we want to do surgery on the DAG itself to get to the causal summaries.
+itself to get to the causal summaries.
 This involves removing all the edges from the parents of the causal variables
 to the causal variables themselves.
 In this case, the causal variable is `x`
 and its only parent is `z`.
 Using `sympy`'s `subs` function, we force